 All students receive general support through the 9th Grade Seminar Course and personal support from their teachers and academic advisors.

 When students need more targeted support as they take on more challenging coursework, daily meeting periods provide students time to seek out their teachers.
-The Writing Center also is available to students, and content area teachers host study sessions after school.
 If a student needs support above and beyond these systems, advisors facilitate meetings between the student and members of the student success team—which may include his or her teacher(s), advisor, parents, the Director of Learning Support, counselors, and the Division Director as appropriate.